-The Youth Advisory Council (YAC) was created in 2018 to give the youth we serve a voice in helping us make decisions.
-Giving young people a say in how we operate helps us stay relevant to our campers and make sure we are growing forward as an organization.
+The Youth Advisory Council (YAC) was created in 2018 to give the youth a voice in decision making.
+Giving young people a say in how we operate helps us stay relevant to the kids and communities we serve and ensure we are growing forward as an organization.

 So far, we have consulted with our Youth Advisory Council on decisions related to gender-inclusive cabin groups, camper application process, camper support programs, camper feedback, staff recruitment, branding and fundraising.

-The current YAC is comprised of eleven regionally representative current and former campers who are passionate and enthusiastic about what we do.
+The current YAC is comprised of regionally representative former campers who are passionate and enthusiastic about what we do.
 Learn more about their stories below!

 AJ